 Recommendation 12: Among hospitalized patients with severe COVID-19, the IDSA panel suggests against famotidine use for the sole purpose of treating COVID-19 outside of the context of a clinical trial.
 (Conditional recommendation, Very low certainty of evidence)

-Recommendation 13: Among hospitalized patients with severe COVID-19, the IDSA guideline panel recommends against bamlanivimab.
-(Strong recommendation, Moderate certainty of evidence)
+Recommendation 13: Among ambulatory patients with mild to moderate COVID-19 at high risk for progression to severe disease, the IDSA guideline panel suggests bamlanivimab/etesevimab rather than no bamlanivimab/etesevimab.
+(Conditional recommendation, low certainty of evidence)